tldr-pages/tldr/pages/linux/dpkg-deb.md

 > Pack, unpack and provide information about Debian archives.

-- Information about a package:
+- Display information about a package:

 `dpkg-deb --info {{path/to/file.deb}}`